 Here are a few on-court drills:

-Place four cones in a square, eight to ten feet apart.
+Place 4 cones in a square, 8 to 10 feet apart.
 Stand in the center of the square, and have your drill partner point to a cone.
 Get yourself to the cone, touch it, and return to the center as quickly as you can.
 Before you are back to the center, your partner should be pointing to the next cone you have to touch.
 Start with 30 seconds, and build up to 1-2 minutes.
 This improves your ability to change direction quickly and be aware of body position.